 - a.
 Applications must be submitted in compliance with the directives of the SNSF and must contain all required documents and information. - b.
-Applicants must submit a joint research plan that outlines the envisaged scientific questions, the choice and the implementation of IT systems, and details how these will be maintained after the termination of the 24-month period funded by the SNSF.
-Applicants must provide information on how the quality of the data will be guaranteed and access to them maintained in the long term.
+Applicants must submit a joint research plan that outlines the envisaged scientific questions, the choice and the implementation of IT systems, and details how they will be maintained after expiry of the 24-month period funded by the SNSF.
+Applicants must provide information on how the quality of the data will be guaranteed and access to them will be maintained in the long term.
 Applicants must describe their objectives precisely and provide information on how the required funding will be distributed, on the persons participating in the collaborative project and on the relevant milestones. - c.
-Investigators wishing to apply for funds must send to the SNSF a letter of intent to biolink@snf.ch by 12 July 2016.
-This letter (one A4 page) must briefly outline the scientific questions to be studied, list the persons involved, as well as the biobanks to be networked.
-This brief description will allow the SNSF to identify the external experts to be selected for the evaluation of the application. - d.
-Applications must be submitted in electronic form through the mySNF portal by 23 September 2016. - e.
+Investigators wishing to apply for funds must send the SNSF a letter of intent to biolink@snf.ch by 16 July 2018.
+This letter (one A4 page) must briefly outline the scientific questions to be investigated, list the persons involved, as well as the biobanks that require networking.
+This brief description will allow the SNSF to identify the external experts needed to evaluate the application. - d.
+Applications must be submitted in electronic form through the mySNF portal by 24 September 2018. - e.
 Applications (including all annexes) must be written in English. - f.
 Applicants may not submit more than one application and may not participate in more than one project in this funding scheme. - g.
-Other formal requirements relating to the submission of applications apply, i.e. those laid out in the Funding Regulations and corresponding Implementation Regulations.
+Other formal requirements relating to the submission of applications apply, i.e. those set out in the Funding Regulations and corresponding Implementation Regulations.